vrengar/ocat-supply-chain/README.md

-# 🚀 OctoCAT Supply Chain: The Ultimate GitHub Copilot Demo
+# 🚀 OctoCAT Supply Chain

 ![OctoCAT Supply Chain](./frontend/public/hero.png)

-Welcome to the OctoCAT Supply Chain Management System - your go-to demo for showcasing the incredible capabilities of GitHub Copilot, GHAS, and the power of AI-assisted development!
+Welcome to the OctoCAT Supply Chain Management System - where I have showcased the incredible capabilities of GitHub Copilot, GHAS, and the power of AI-assisted development!

 ## ✨ What Makes This Demo Special